PeakIndicators/Getting-Started-On-Azure-ML/Work-with-Data-in-Azure-ML-code.md

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/45.PNG)

-The dataset in this example includes all .jpg files in the **data/files/images** path within the default datastore:
+The dataset in this example includes all .jpg files in the **data/files/images** path within the default datastore.

 After creating the dataset, the code registers it in the workspace with the name **img_files**.